debuglevel/greeting-microservice/README.md

 ## Swagger / OpenAPI

 There is an OpenAPI (former: Swagger) specification created, which is available at <http://localhost:8080/swagger/greeter-microservice-0.1.yml>, `build/tmp/kapt3/classes/main/META-INF/swagger/` in the source directory and `META-INF/swagger/` in the jar file.
-It can easily be pasted into the [Swagger Editor](https://editor.swagger.io) which provides a live demo for [Swagger UI](https://swagger.io/tools/swagger-ui/), but also offers to create client libraries via [Swagger Codegen](https://swagger.io/tools/swagger-codegen/).
+It can easily be pasted into the [Swagger Editor](https://editor.swagger.io) which provides a live demo for [Swagger UI](https://swagger.io/tools/swagger-ui/), but also offers to create client libraries via [OpenAPI Generator](https://openapi-generator.tech).

 ## Get greeting